sameer/spuri_io/blog/0 to Video: HDMI output on an FPGA.md

 ### User input

-The easiest interface to connect seems to be PS/2 but I don't have a PS/2 keyboard on hand.
-Interestingly, some older USB keyboards unofficially support fallback to PS/2 over USB.
-I can solder a female USB port using the [USB to PS/2 adapter pinout on pinouts.ru](https://pinouts.ru/InputCables/usb_ps2_mouse_pinout.shtml) and try out a few USB keyboards.
+The easiest interface to connect seems to be PS/2 but a PS/2 keyboard is hard to come by.
+Some older USB keyboards unofficially support fallback to PS/2 over USB.
+This can be used by treating a USB port as a PS/2 port using the [USB to PS/2 adapter pinout on pinouts.ru](https://pinouts.ru/InputCables/usb_ps2_mouse_pinout.shtml).

 I was also browsing Adafruit for other components to get and bought a nifty NXP-9 breakout board.
-It combines an accelerometer, magnetometer, and gyroscope into one package and I'm thinking I could build a cool gesture-based interface with it.
+It combines an accelerometer, magnetometer, and gyroscope into one package and could be used to build gesture-based user input.

 ### Soft CPU

 Rust has basic support for some Risc-V ISA extensions (I, M, C).
-I don't have any experience with this but I started reading the ISA specification and it's looking a bit daunting.
+The ISA looks a bit daunting so it is on the back burner for now.